 Squaresoft’s executives must have been encouraged by the American success of new RPG titles on the PS1, as according to a Polygon.com research of some documents released by SquareEnix the company estimated that FFVII would sell 750,000 copies in the US alone.
 It was a modest, but encouraging estimate, as FFVII would eventually go on to sell much more.

-Wild Arms was a stunning triumph in Storytelling, and the mixture of action RPG elements pioneered by Zelda, with traditional RPG gameplay.
-Wild Arms is one of the most efficient examples of a traditional RPG blended with puzzle solving action RPG elements.
+Wild Arms was a stunning triumph in storytelling, while mixing action-RPG elements pioneered by Zelda, with traditional turn-based RPG gameplay.
+Wild Arms is one of the most efficient examples of a traditional RPG blended with puzzle-solving action-RPG elements.

 More so than Suikoden before it, Wild Arms received near universal praise as one of the best RPGs ever made and its commercial success (950,000 units globally) spawned a long running series.
-Wild Arms sold 260,000 copies in the US and 170,000 in Europe thus becoming one of the most successful JRPGs outside of Japan at that point.
+Wild Arms sold 260,000 copies in the US and 170,000 in Europe thus becoming one of the most successful JRPGs outside of Japan at that point in time.

-Like Suikoden, Wild Arms was an entirely new IP with no previously established fan base, its success signaled that JRPGs were finally catching some fire on the Western shores, even if the genre remained trapped in a niche market.
-By contrast 1996’s Tomb Raider sold 7 million units.
+Like Suikoden, Wild Arms was an entirely new IP with no previously established fan base, its success signaled that JRPGs were finally catching some fire on Western shores, even if the genre remained trapped in a niche market.
+By contrast, 1996’s Tomb Raider sold 7 million units.

 The game that changed fortunes across the industry

-Final Fantasy VII entered an Arena where sales were dominated by 3-D action adventure and 3-D platforming games.
-Resident Evil sold 5 million units, and even the pedestrian 3-D platformer Croc: Legend of Gobbos went on to sell 3 million units in its lifetime.
-3-D games sold, and even critics were influenced to overrate games featuring 3-D polygonal worlds, because it was the new impressive thing in the entertainment medium.
+Final Fantasy VII entered an arena where sales had been dominated by 3-D action adventure, and 3-D platforming games.
+Resident Evil sold 5 million units, and even the pedestrian 3-D platformer, Croc: Legend of Gobbos, went on to sell 3 million units in its lifetime.
+3-D games sold, and even professional critics were influenced to overrate games featuring 3-D polygonal worlds, because it was the new impressive thing in the entertainment medium.

-One of the issues with JRPGs in their transition to the 3-D landscapes of the era were their gigantic size, as most JRPGs were globe trotting quests that took players across overworlds represented by miniaturized planets.
+One of the issues with JRPGs in their transition to the 3-D landscapes of the era were their gigantic size and scope.
+Most JRPGs were globe trotting quests that took players across over-worlds represented by miniaturized planets.
 This could explain why it took so long for the genre to receive a full blown 3-D entry.
-3-D games were expensive to make, and very few companies were willing to invest multimillion-dollar budget in the mostly niche genre.
+3-D games were expensive to make, and very few companies were willing to invest multimillion-dollar budgets in the mostly niche genre.

-Squaresoft in developing FFVII took the “Go big or go home” approach by investing 21 million dollars in Onyx stations.
+Squaresoft, however, in developing FFVII took the “go big or go home” approach by investing 21 million dollars in Onyx stations.

 Squaresoft also made a decision that would forever alter the fates of two hardware giants (or maybe 3) even if they did not realize it at first.
 After all, no one could have predicted how big of a game changer Final Fantasy VII would end up being.
 Least of all Nintendo.

 Nintendo had a strange way of designing their machines.
-Some would say that they did not learn their lesson until they finally go it right with the Switch, but regardless, Nintendo’s hardware was usually designed around Nintendo EAD’s needs, and the rest of the development industry either had to adapt to their hardware and media constraints, or leave.
+Some would say that the company would not learn their lesson until the Nintendo Switch (2017).
+But regardless, Nintendo’s hardware was usually designed around Nintendo EAD’s needs, and the rest of the development industry either had to adapt to its hardware and media constraints, or leave.
 Literally.

-Hironobu Sakaguchi and Yoshinori Kitase were in the pre planning stages of FFVII as early as 1994, a big point of contention was whether RPGs were going to move into the 3-D and whether or not they should stick to working with the “safer” 2-D approach to gaming development that Squaresoft had been comfortable with.
+Hironobu Sakaguchi and Yoshinori Kitase were in the pre planning stages of FFVII as early as 1994.
+A big point of contention was whether RPGs were going to move into 3-D graphics and space or whether or not they should stick to working with the “safer” 2-D approach to gaming development that Squaresoft had been comfortable with.

-A tech demo done on the astronomically expensive Onyx stations that featured FFVI characters in battle became a huge hit with video game magazine editors, and it was marketed as “running on the Nintendo 64 hardware” by many of them which was partly true (those were the same stations used to create Super Mario 64, and the N64 was based on the SGI hardware), and mostly false, as the demo was running on a SGI workstation and not on anything resembling the final N64 hardware in terms of specs.
+A tech demo done on the astronomically expensive Onyx stations that featured FFVI characters in battle became a huge hit with video game magazine editors.
+The demo was marketed (by these editors) as “running on the Nintendo 64 hardware” which was partly true (those were the same stations used to create Super Mario 64, and the N64 was based on the SGI hardware), and mostly false, as the demo was running on a SGI workstation and not on anything resembling the final N64 hardware in terms of specs.

-Squaresoft was mostly seen as a Nintendo partner, most if not all of their games had been made exclusively for Nintendo’s previous two consoles.
-Square even collaborated in the SNES Super Mario RPG title (though rumors abound that there was some discord between the two companies stemming from that title).
-Sakaguchi himself probably expected the transition to the N64 to run as smoothly as their transition from the NES to the SNES had.
+Squaresoft was mostly seen as a Nintendo partner.
+Most, if not all, of their games had been made exclusively for Nintendo’s previous two consoles.
+Square had even collaborated in the SNES Super Mario RPG title (though rumors abound that there some discord took root between the two companies as result of that title).
+Sakaguchi himself probably expected the transition to the N64 to run as smoothly as their transition from the NES to the SNES had been.

-But Nintendo did not make hardware with third party developers in mind, and as such they went with cartridge based media for their system.
-Their goal was to make Super Mario 64 the mind-blowing experience that it was, and little thought was spared to the prospect of JRPGs following Lunar’s blue print in their evolution in presentation (Lunar had voice acting and Full motion anime cutscenes).
-Media storage was key for JRPGs at that point, and Nintendo’s decision to go with Cartridges – instead of CDs – was the final sign that Squaresoft needed in order to say good -bye to Nintendo’s home consoles.
+But Nintendo did not make hardware with third party developers in mind, and as such, it went with cartridge based media for its 64-bit system.
+The company’s goal was to make Super Mario 64 the mind-blowing experience that it would turnout to be, and little thought was spared to the prospect of JRPGs following Lunar’s blue print on their evolution in presentation (Lunar had voice acting and Full motion anime cutscenes).
+Media storage was key for JRPGs at that point, and Nintendo’s decision to go with cartridges – instead of CDs – was the final sign that Squaresoft needed in order to say “goodbye” to Nintendo’s home consoles.

 Square did try to make an early demo for the N64